brian-tgle/mini-project/README.md

 Current setting available: auto fixing and linting code on save.
 Check it out in ```.vscode/settings.json```.

-## Production evirontment
+## Production evironment
-To server high trafic I decided to use AWS Lambda
+To server high trafic I decided to use AWS Lambda which you pay only for resources used to deal with a particular request.
+It all setup in server folder. run ```npm run deploy```